julianschroeter/19CproseCorpus/README.md

 The digitization process  was funded by the research fund of the Philosophical Faculty of the University of Würzburg.
 What is important and new to this corpus is that it consists up to 30 percent of journal prose fiction texts that have not yet been discussed in literary studies.
 In this phase, the data basis for the habilitation thesis (see above) was established.
 The construction of the corpus was preceded by sighting all research in the media market of the 19th century (Zuber 1955; Schröder 1970; Meyer 1987; Jäger 2003.
 Based on qualitative analysis, cluster samples, stratified samples and random samples from clusters have been drawn.
-   See versions v.1.0.0 in section `Release notes` below and Schröter/Leitgeb Valta (2023).
+   See version v.1.0.0 in section `Release notes` below and Schröter/Leitgeb Valta (2023).
 2. Seriality and the cliffhanger: In the second phase (2023–2025), the existing corpus has been extended in order to facilitate empirical studies on the interdependency between suspense and seriality.
 During this phase, the phase the corpus expansion has been funded by the Vogel-Stiftung Würzburg (Schröter 2024b).
    See version v.2.0.0 in `Release notes` below.
 For this phase, it was essential to cover samples from the fields of popular suspenseful narration from the different market sectors and media formats including serial and non-serial publication.